mohamedahmed299/Case-Study-Analyzing-Customer-Churn-in-Excel/README.md

-Here’s a concise README file for your GitHub repository that highlights the Customer Churn case study from your Excel Skill Track:

----

 # 📊 Customer Churn Analysis Case Study

 This repository showcases my work from the **Customer Churn Analysis Case Study** completed as part of DataCamp's Excel Fundamentals Skill Track.
 The goal was to analyze customer churn trends and identify key factors contributing to customer retention and loss.